asasher/hopeland-petcare/README.md

 7. Create the home page
    - [x] Create the home page in `@/app/page.tsx` with the dashboard components

+8. Checkpoint
+  - [ ] Remove the Reports link and the reports page since we don't need it
+  - [ ] Run pnpm lint again and fix all errors and warnings
+  - [ ] Git add and commit the changes

-8. Setup Sync with Supabase
+9. Setup Sync with Supabase
    - [ ] Setup Supabase plugin following https://legendapp.com/open-source/state/v3/sync/supabase/

 Notes: